robotframework/QuickStartGuide/QuickStart.rst

 test libraries are not enough, it is easy to `create custom test libraries`__.

-To be able to use keywords provided by a test library, the keywords must be imported using the `Library` keyword.
+To be able to use keywords provided by a test library, the keywords must be imported using the `Library` setting.
 Tests in this guide need keywords from the standard `OperatingSystem` library (e.g. `Remove File`) and from a custom made `LoginLibrary` (e.g.  `Attempt to login with credentials`).
 Both of these libraries are imported in the settings table below: